fluent-ffmpeg/node-fluent-ffmpeg/README.md

 #### ffmpeg and ffprobe

-Obviously, you must have ffmpeg installed for this module to work.
+fluent-ffmpeg requires ffmpeg >= 0.9 to work.
+It may work with previous versions but several features won't be available (and the library is not tested with lower versions anylonger).

 If the `FFMPEG_PATH` environment variable is set, fluent-ffmpeg will use it as the full path to the `ffmpeg` executable.
 Otherwise, it will attempt to call `ffmpeg` directly (so it should be in your `PATH`).
 You must also have ffprobe installed (it comes with ffmpeg in most distributions).
 Similarly, fluent-ffmpeg will use the `FFPROBE_PATH` environment variable if it is set, otherwise it will attempt to call it in the `PATH`.

 Most features should work when using avconv and avprobe instead of ffmpeg and ffprobe, but they are not officially supported at the moment.